Blog August 18, 2025

 Actionable Steps:

 • Use Silicone Caulk: Seal cracks around window frames and door headers.
-Silicone is durable and resists the extreme temperature shifts common in Ontario.
+Silicone is durable and resists the extreme temperature swings of Ontario winters.

 • Install Weather Stripping: Check the seals on your doors.
 If you can see light under the door, a pest can walk right in.

 • Copper Mesh: For larger gaps around plumbing or gas lines, stuff the hole with copper mesh before caulking.
-Rodents cannot chew through metal, making this an essential part of DIY pest prevention tips.
+Rodents cannot chew through it.

 2. Maintain Interior Cleanliness for Better DIY Pest Prevention Tips

 Pests enter your home for two reasons: shelter and food.
-As a result, maintaining a high standard of cleanliness acts as a natural deterrent.
-Even a few crumbs behind a toaster can sustain a German cockroach colony for weeks.
+As a result, maintaining a high standard of cleanliness is a powerful deterrent.
+The German cockroach, for example, can survive for weeks on nothing more than grease residue behind a stove.

 Strategic Cleaning Habits

 Consistency serves as the key to long-term success.
-Furthermore, you should prioritize “hidden” areas that rarely see the light of day.
+Furthermore, you should prioritize “hidden” areas that are easy to overlook.

 • Under Appliances: Pull out your stove and refrigerator once a month.
-Food debris often accumulates in these warm, dark zones.
+Food debris often accumulates in these warm, dark spaces — which are ideal cockroach habitats.

 • The “Dry Sink” Method: Cockroaches and silverfish crave moisture.
 Specifically, you should dry your sinks and bathtubs before going to bed.

 • Vacuuming Frequency: Regular vacuuming does more than remove dirt; it removes pest eggs and pheromone trails.
-If you are worried about air quality, read our guide on cockroach allergens and childhood asthma to understand the health implications.
+If you are dealing with cockroach allergen concerns and childhood asthma, frequent vacuuming with a HEPA filter is essential.

 3. Proper Food Storage: Essential DIY Pest Prevention Tips

 Improperly stored food is the #1 invitation for ants, pantry moths, and rodents.
-Consequently, your kitchen management is a vital component of DIY pest prevention tips.
+Consequently, your pantry organization strategy is a core part of your DIY pest prevention tips plan.

 The Airtight Solution

 Cardboard boxes and thin plastic bags offer no protection against determined pests.
-Instead, you should transfer all dry goods—including cereal, flour, and pet food—into airtight glass or hard plastic containers.
+Instead, transfer all dry goods — flour, sugar, cereals, and pet food — into hard-sided, airtight containers.

 • Label and Date: This helps you track the age of your food and spot “hitchhiking” pests like weevils early.

 • Pet Food Management: Never leave pet food bowls out overnight.
 Rodents view a bowl of kibble as a five-star buffet.
-Therefore, store pet food in sealed bins immediately after feeding time.
+Store bags in sealed bins.

 4. Eliminate Standing Water: Outdoor DIY Pest Prevention Tips